-Professional property investors don’t approach the market like a traditional buyer: they have specific investment strategies, angles of approach and niche sets of search criteria that help them secure the best property deals.
+Professional property investors don’t approach the market like a traditional buyer: they have specific property investment strategies, angles of approach and niche sets of search criteria that help them secure the best property deals.
 There’s nothing stopping you from using the exact same methods, but, especially if you’re a first-time buyer, it can be difficult to even know where to start.

-There are a huge number of lucrative investment strategies to choose from, but sometimes, choice is more of a curse than a blessing; sometimes it leaves you paralysed by indecision.
-If you’re stuck between several different investment strategies, or if you need to brush up on one in particular, we can help.
+There are a huge number of lucrative investment strategies to choose from, but sometimes, the choice is more of a curse than a blessing; sometimes it leaves you paralysed by indecision.
+If you’re stuck between several different investment strategies, or if you need to brush up on one, in particular, we can help.
 Our team has assembled this useful guide to the most common and potentially profitable property investment strategies in the UK market today.
 Whether you’re a first-time buyer or a market veteran, we’re here to give you the knowledge you need.

 Properties can be listed at auction for any number of reasons.
 They could be repossessions, have niche appeal, require renovation or be the property of a seller short on time (making use of the fast auction process).
 Whatever the reason, auction properties can present a serious bargain and are often a goldmine for discerning investors.
 You will, however, need to pay close attention to a myriad of legal paperwork, determine a maximum bid and arrange a mortgage beforehand.
 If prepared to do that legwork, though, there’s a lot of money to be made in auction properties.

 Flats with a short window of time left on their lease can often be acquired at a steep discount due to lenders’ wariness around them.
 If you acquire a short lease flat, you can, after two years, apply to have the lease extended.
 Doing this will increase its market value and, in conjunction with any renovations, make it far more attractive to prospective tenants.